Manny-97/nityo-deep-tech/README.md

 # ASSIGNMENT

-Each assignement is in its owm unique folder
+Each assignement is in its own unique folder

 Kindly adhere to the given instructions